zetapush-demo/avengers-chat/TUTORIAL.md

 Hello !

-I will show you how to quickly create a application that allows you to use a Avengers character and chat with others.
+I will show you how to quickly create an application that allows you to use an Avengers character and chat with others.

 ZetaPush is a back-end framework that allows you to create a serverless application using high level and remotely hosted services.